 Both ryorishu and mirin are used in marinades and sauces.
 Mirin is also used as a glaze for grilled dishes.

 I do use quite a bit of both ryorishu and mirin in my kitchen.
 So much so that I buy 1L bottles of both.
 Well actually my mirin comes in a 1.5L bottle.
-I know that may sound a lot, but it gets used, and means less frequent trips across two bridges to Tokyo Mart in Northbridge.
-I love Tokyo Mart due to their vast range and variety.
+I know that may sound a lot, but it gets used and means less frequent trips across two bridges to Tokyo Mart in Northbridge.
+I love Tokyo Mart due to its vast range and variety.

 When I was coming up for easy lunch ideas I was thinking about how to incorporate a Japanese style dish.
 Something that would taste just as good cold as it does hot.
 Something easy to eat by itself or could be accompanied by some rice or salad.
 And so my Teriyaki Chicken Wings were born.
 Okay I am sure I am not the only person in the world to have ever cooked these, but I still want to share this super easy recipe with you.